How Long Should I Let My Vegetables Ferment?

 There is no hard and fast rule for how long to culture vegetables; there are many factors to consider when deciding to move vegetables to cold storage.
 Time, temperature and ingredients all have a significant impact on culturing.
-Add salt, and a starter if desired, then it’s time to wait.
-But first, decisions about temperature and time need to be considered.
+Before adding salt and, if desired, a starter, to your prepared vegetables, you'll want to consider decisions about culturing time and temperature.

 As with most culturing, lacto-fermentation happens faster at warmer temperatures.
 In our fast-paced society, it may seem desirable to speed things along in order to enjoy ferments sooner, but this assumption isn’t necessarily true.